Westlake-AI/openmixup/docs/en/install.md

 bash tools/prepare_data/prepare_voc07_cls.sh $YOUR_DATA_ROOT
 ```

-At last, the folder looks like:
+At last, the folder with all related datasets looks like:

 ```
 openmixup